 — Status: Not democratic.

-— Structure: Autocracy under current president.
+— Structure: Dominant-party state, transitioning from autocracy under the previous president.
 In theory, the president is elected directly, while the parliament comprises a House of Assembly, elected in geographical constituencies, and a Senate, distributed proprotionally within each province according to the House vote.

 — Governing party: Zimbabwe African National Union – Patriotic Front.

 — Heads of government: Emmerson Mnangagwa, ZANU-PF, president (since 2017); Constantino Chiwenga, vice president (since 2017).